Largest range of fruit trees in the UK

 Now to the varieties…

 Sunburst Cherry Tree is the most well known and popular of all the cherries we grow.
-It’s large black-red fruits have a great flavour and are freely produced.
+Its large black-red fruits have a great flavour and are freely produced.
 It’s ripening time is mid-season, in July.
 It does well on all the growing methods mentioned and is the first choice for most gardeners.

 Summer Sun Cherry Tree is a good choice if you want fruits a little later because it follows on from Sunburst, ripening towards the end of July.
 Again the fruits are a dark reddish black with a similar ruby-black inner flesh that is juicy and sweet.
 A most satisfactory variety.